Sexual & Gender Diversity

 Many sexual and gender minority youth face challenges throughout their lives.

 Fear about how family and friends may react as well as fear of bullying, harassment, discrimination and prejudice may stop young people from publicly identifying as a sexual or gender minority.
-Supportive families, schools and communities have a vital role helping LGBTQ+ children do well in school and in life.
-Alberta Education released guidelines for school boards to create policies and practices to support LGBTQ+ students, staff and families.
+Supportive families, schools and communities have a vital role helping LGBTQ2S+ children do well in school and in life.
+Alberta Education released guidelines for school boards to create policies and practices to support LGBTQ2S+ students, staff and families.

 What Teachers Can Do